NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 -  **For new users**: You will be issued a token when you are assigned to your first project.
 The type of token will be determined by you when you fill out the token form.
 -  **For existing software token holders**: Your current software token cannot be transferred to another device.
 When you acquire a new device, you will be issued a replacement token for that device.
-   Please follow the guidance on this wiki under the title, "New Device- Software Tokens."
+Please follow the guidance on this wiki under the title, "New Device-Software Tokens."

 .. _other_authentications: